2023 Open Enrollment General Information

 I am adding a dependent to my coverage, what should I send in?

-If you are adding a new dependent who’s your natural child, we only need their birth certificate.
-For other dependents, we need their birth certificate AND one of the following:
+If you are adding a new dependent, we only need their birth certificate if they are your natural child.
+For other dependents, we need their birth certificate AND:

-1) a copy of your filed, stamped court papers for a guardianship or an adoption.
+1) copies of your filed, stamped court papers for a guardianship or an adoption.

 2) a copy of your marriage license for new a spouse.